MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-overview.md

 - [Routing rules](#routing-rules)
 - [Transaction review](#transaction-review)

+Note: The [Device fingerprinting](assessment-create-new.md#device-fingerprinting-template) template does not case management.
+All other [Assessment templates](assessment-create-new.md#assessment-wizard-select-template) support case management, except for its reporting capabilities.

 ## Cases

 A case represents a purchase transaction that the merchant has decided will require review.
 The decision of the merchant is based on the outcome of the assessment.
 For more information about the assessment, see [Manage rules](rules.md#conditions).